 - 3D Printing: Through 3D printing, students have new ways to test scientific principles and gain hands-on experience in architectural design and other areas.
 The decreasing costs of this technology tool are driving more schools to embrace the 3D printing trend and bring real-world challenges to life for students.

 - Cybersecurity: Despite the growth of technology and data usage in schools, privacy and security practices generally have not been able to keep up.
-As a result, cybersecurity [link to blog when live] is an increasing concern for many school leaders as they scramble to balance their evolving IT needs with the need to implement necessary data privacy policies and procedures.
+As a result, cybersecurity is an increasing concern for many school leaders as they scramble to balance their evolving IT needs with the need to implement necessary data privacy policies and procedures.

 - Inclusive Learning Technology: Delivering a personalized learning experience means that education must be inclusive and accessible for all students, including those with disabilities.
 New technology solutions are reducing learning barriers for students with special needs while providing access and engagement for all students.

 - Wearables: From Fitbits to Apple Watches, wearables have become mainstream among consumers.
 Now, schools are exploring how these ubiquitous devices can be incorporated into classrooms and wellness strategies for students and teachers alike.

 - Learning Analytics: The smart use of data and analytics is creating more ways for schools to tailor educational approaches to better serve their students and improve outcomes.
 Although still in its infancy in some respects, as schools become more comfortable and proficient with harnessing the power of big data, educators can expect to hear more about this growing trend.

 - Google Apps for Education: In addition to Google’s VR tools, Google Apps for Education (GAFE) keep getting better and better, with the introduction this year of new tools and services “for busy teachers and curious minds.”
 Innovative apps like Explain Everything and WeVideo are expanding the creative possibilities within the classroom.